Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Unification of parton mean-field theories on the kagome lattice

 The physical properties of a gapped $Z_2$ SL described by a projected wavefunction can be understood in terms of its mean-field ansatz.
 Specifically in \bsr~and \fsr~of $Z_2$ SLs, different PSGs for bosonic and fermionic spinons lead to distinct hopping/pairing patterns in mean-field ansatz $H^b_{MF}$ anf $H^f_{Mf}$.
-As pointed out in \Ref{Wang2006} there are 8 different Schwinger-boson (\bsr) mean-field ansatz of $Z_2$ SLs on kagome lattice, while 20 distinct mean-field ansatz exists in \fsr~as shown in \Ref{Lu2011}.
+As pointed out in \Ref{Wang2006} there are 8 different Schwinger-boson (\bsr) mean-field ansatz of $Z_2$ SLs on kagome lattice, while 20 distinct mean-field ansatz of \ztsl~exists in \fsr~as shown in \Ref{Lu2011}.
 A natural question is: what is the relation between the $Z_2$ SLs in \bsr~and those in \fsr?
 Can they describe the same $Z_2$ SL phase or not?

-To answer this question, we use their vison symmetry quantum numbers (PSGs) to determine the (in)equivalence of the two representations.
-To be precise, a Schwinger-boson ansatz corresponds to the same phase as an Abrikosov-fermion ansatz \emph{if and only if} they share the same vison PSG.
-As mentioned earlier, vison PSGs of a $Z_2$ SL can be probed by checking whether symmetry-protected edge states or in-gap defect (\eg disclination) bound states exist or not.
-One important observation is that \emph{none of $Z_2$ SLs constructed in Schwinger-boson approach supports any gapless edge state or in-gap defect bound state}.
-This can be verified by computing the edge spectrum or defect spectrum in a Schwinger-boson mean-field ansatz.
+To answer this question, we use their vison symmetry fractionalization pattern (or PSG) to determine the (in)equivalence of the two representations.
+To be precise, as discussed in (\ref{sym frac:z2 sl}), a Schwinger-boson ansatz corresponds to the same phase as an Abrikosov-fermion ansatz \emph{if and only if} they share the same vison PSG $\{\omega_v(g,h)\}$ and the same fermionic spinon PSG $\omega_f(g,h)$.
+As mentioned earlier, vison PSGs of a $Z_2$ SL can be probed by checking whether symmetry-protected edge states or in-gap disclination bound states exist or not.
+One important observation is that \emph{none of the SBMF states of $Z_2$ SLs constructed in Schwinger-boson approach supports any gapless edge state or in-gap disclination bound state}.
+This can be verified by computing the edge spectrum or defect spectrum in a Schwinger boson mean-field ansatz.
 Any gapped Schwinger-boson $Z_2$ SL ansatz can be tuned continuously to a limit that on-site chemical potential dominates over pairing/hopping terms, where it is clear no in-gap modes exist in edge/defect spectra.
-Therefore the vison PSGs in any Schwinger-boson ansatz is fully fixed as in TABLE \ref{tab:unification}.
-Amazingly this result (last column in TABLE \ref{tab:unification}) agrees with vison PSGs derived microscopically from Schwinger-boson ansatz\cite{Huh2011}.
+Therefore the vison PSG $\{\omega_v(g,h)\}$ in any Schwinger-boson ansatz is fully fixed as in TABLE \ref{tab:unification}.
+Amazingly this result (last column in TABLE \ref{tab:unification}) agrees with the vison PSG computed microscopically from Schwinger boson ansatz\cite{Huh2011}.